davidpanzarella/star-wars-profiles/README.md

 # Star Wars Profiles

 This repository is a React application that allows you to search profiles of Star Wars characters.
 It utilizes Next.js, MSW for mocking API requests, and Vitest for testing.
-It has some basic starts other endpoints like films and starships.
+It has some basic starts for other endpoints like films and starships.

 ## Getting Started